harshvardhan2804/Web_developement_beginner/README.md

 (g) WAP to create popup boxes in javascript.

 (h) Program to create a class calculator that contains an overloaded method called "add" to calculate the sum of two integers, two float numbers and, one integer and one float

+  ## Experiment 6(Javascript-2)

+  1.(a) Write a script that accomplish each of the following tasks

+       (i) Calculate the integer part of the quotient and integer remainder when integer a is divided by integer b.
+       (ii) Use the part (a) and write a function displayDigits that receives an integer between 1 and 99999 and prints it as a series of digits, each pair of which is separated by two spaces.
+For example, the integer 4562 should be printed as 4 5 6 2

+(b) Create a college registration form to obtain a users first name, last name, mobile number, e- mail address, submit and cancel button.
+Now validate the mobile number and email using java script.

+(c) To design the scientific calculator and make event for each button using javascript.

+(d) Write a script that simulates coin tossing.
+Let the program toss the coin each time the user clicks the Toss button.
+Count the frequency and corresponding percentage of each side of the coin appears.
+Display the results in the form of a table given below